 The solution to the above challenges are:

-- Determine the cause of intent vs. impact mismatch, asking yourself vital questions, and finding sincere answers to them.
+- Determine the cause of intent vs. impact mismatch, ask yourself vital questions, and find sincere answers to them.
 These questions include:

 - What was the root of the misunderstanding?